 In these annual workshops I guided them in identifying internal metrics to track the progress of their action plans, and my team collected their progress metrics quarterly for review by the C-team at the same time they prepared for the investment analysts’ call.
 The C-team focused on these action plan metrics in each business unit’s and account team’s bonus formula.
 My team scheduled our VoC reporting to coincide with early stages of the company’s annual planning process, and showed each functional area how they could use VoC to shape their work.
 By starting our VoC efforts in this way, we were able to provide results at the VoC Collaborator and Transformer levels the first two years and onward.

 Lesson 3: Expect action and accountability from everyone.
 If you want to be rewarded by your whole customer base, strive to prevent recurrence of chronic issues.
 This requires cross-functional collaboration.
 Set up systematic workshops and other routines to make it easier for people to build passion together in tackling silos and imperfect processes and policies.
 Set up incentives for specific behaviors — if you carefully identify the right behaviors the results will speak for themselves.
-Have this planned out before you invest in VoC — or before you make further VoC investments!#VoC Programs Lesson 3: Expect action and accountability from everyone.
+Have this planned out before you invest in VoC — or before you make further VoC investments!#VoC ROI lesson: Expect action and accountability from everyone.
 Click To Tweet

 *63% say their VoC program is “somewhat successful”; the remaining 22% are relatively indecisive about their VoC program’s success.